poetapp/wordpress-plugin/README.md

 ## License

-The Po.et Wordpress plugin is licensed under the terms of the GPL Open Source license and is available for free.
+The Po.et Wordpress plugin is licensed under the terms of the MIT License and is available for free.
+See [LICENSE](LICENSE).